kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 #### Preparing the workload cluster configuration

-The `clusterctl config cluster` command returns a YAML template for creating a [workload cluster].
+The `clusterctl generate cluster` command returns a YAML template for creating a [workload cluster].

 <aside class="note">

 <h1> Which provider will be used for my cluster? </h1>

-The `clusterctl config cluster` command uses smart defaults in order to simplify the user experience; in this example, it detects that there is only an `aws` infrastructure provider and so it uses that when creating the cluster.
+The `clusterctl generate cluster` command uses smart defaults in order to simplify the user experience; in this example, it detects that there is only an `aws` infrastructure provider and so it uses that when creating the cluster.

 </aside>